Belgium women's national handball team

 The Belgium women's national handball team is the national team of Belgium.
 It is governed by the Royal Belgian Handball Federation and takes part in international handball competitions.
-As of 2024, it never participated in major international tournaments.
+It never participated in major international tournaments, however they will make their debut at the European Championship in 2030 as co-host, marking the first time Belgium will participate in a EHF EURO in any gender.